tunewriter/rental-booking-manager/README.md

 * start day is tomorrow &rarr; orange
 * start date, end date or any date between is today &rarr; red
 ### Color Coding
-The Delivery / Pick Up cells are coloroed yellow / green
+The Delivery / Pick Up cells are colored yellow / green
 	Start and end date are colored orange if the date is tomorrow and red if the date is today The _paid_ cell is colored light green if at least the advance has been paid and dark green if the full amount has been paid.
 It's purple if more than the full amount has been paid.
 ### Pricing